Three stocks for those who love dividends and growth

 The medical supply distributor will never be an award-winning growth stock.
 It just isn’t that kind of business.
 However, it is a business that is always in demand despite persistent concerns that legislation may alter the need for its services.

-And that’s why it has mostly undergone a host of industry changes since its inception 50 years ago, including including the Affordable Care Act of 2012, which was supposed to reshape the United States healthcare market.
-United.
+And that’s why it’s mostly gone through a host of industry changes since its inception 50 years ago, including including the Affordable Care Act of 2012, which was supposed to reshape the United States healthcare market United.
 That was about the only time revenue had run into a headwind since 1980, and even then it was a temporary hiatus.
 While operating profit has not grown as steadily, but it has grown.
 The same goes for the dividend, which has risen every year since 1986.
 The streak is not likely to end now.

 Broadcom (3.1% dividend yield)

-While it is unlikely that you will be able to stop by your favorite consumer electronics store and purchase a branded product, you are most likely using a Broadcom-made product right now without even realizing it.
+While it is unlikely that you will be able to stop by your favorite consumer electronics store and purchase a branded product, chances are you are using a Broadcom-made product right now without even realizing it.
 The company makes items ranging from Wi-Fi antennas to optical sensors to cable boxes, just to name a few.

 It’s relatively boring stuff, but that’s the point: it’s perpetually marketable.
 This dynamic supports revenue and earnings that have mostly grown each year since its merger with Avago was born in 2016.
 Additionally, this relatively reliable earnings stream supports surprisingly strong dividend growth.
 The company’s pay has improved at an annualized rate of nearly 50% over the five years since the two companies became one.